TonyG666/League-of-Legends-2022-Data-Analysis/README.md

 ## Choice of test statistics ##

-We choose difference in group means between mid laners and top laners because the distributions of carry score between top laners and mid laners are roughly shifted versions of similar shapes.
+We choose difference in group means between mid laners and top laners because the distribution of carry scores between top laners and mid laners are roughly shifted versions of similar shapes.

 <iframe src="assets/hypothesis_stat.html" width=800 height=600 frameBorder=0></iframe>